The Love That Remains

-The Love That Remains (Ástin Sem Eftir Er) is a 2025 comedy-drama written and directed by Hlynur Pálmason, starring Saga Garðarsdóttir and Sverrir Guðnason.
+The Love That Remains (Ástin Sem Eftir Er) is a 2025 comedy-drama written and directed by Hlynur Pálmason.
+Starring Saga Garðarsdóttir and Sverrir Guðnason, it follows a year in the life of an Icelandic family as the parents separate.

-It had its world premiere in the Cannes Premiere section of the 2025 Cannes Film Festival on 18 May 2025, where the lead animal actor, Panda, won the Palm Dog Award.
-It was selected as the Icelandic entry for Best International Feature Film at the 98th Academy Awards.
+The film had its world premiere in the Cannes Premiere section of the 2025 Cannes Film Festival on 18 May, where the lead animal actor, Panda, won the Palm Dog Award.
+It was theatrically released in Iceland on 14 August.

+It was selected as the Icelandic entry for Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Premise

 It is described as a family drama exploring a year in the life of a family as the parents separate.